 Cook Like a Chef: A special segment on Honest Cooking that showcases restaurant level dishes created by renowned chefs – and adapted to be made at home by curious and slightly adventurous home-cooks.

 This Miso Cod is coated in a sweet and umami marinade and complements with braised daikon.
-The recipe hails from Chef Will Ono of Resident, culinary events platform offering luxury speakeasy dinners and empowers the next generation of culinary stars.
+The recipe hails from Chef Will Ono of Resident, a culinary events platform offering luxury speakeasy dinners and empowers the next generation of culinary stars.

 Born in Colombia to Colombian and Japanese parents, at young age Chef Ono was exposed to diverse foods consequently sparking his interest to immerse himself in all things gastronomy.
 Fast forward to adulthood, he graduated from Le Cordon Bleu, and helmed the kitchens at Michelin restaurants around the world such as Azurmendi, Noma, Relae and The Mark and Clocktower.
 Now Chef Ono serves as a private chef and is part of Resident community impressing guests with dishes like his Miso Cod and Braised Daikon dish.